 Supporting Employees’ Mental Health

-There are several ways that employers can help support employees’ mental health in an effort to prevent substance abuse.
+There are several ways that employers can help support employees’ mental health in an effort to prevent substance use disorder.

 Supporting mental health in the workplace also means providing access to treatment resources when addiction does occur.